dataiku/dss-plugin-sharepoint-server/README.md

 1. On your SharePoint server, create a destination directory
 2. On your DSS project flow, create a SharePoint folder by pressing **Dataset > Folder** and selecting the **SharePoint Server Shared Documents** plugin as **Store into** parameter
 3. You will get a red error box at this stage.
 You need to go to the Settings tab and set the correct type of authentication and connection.
 Once this is done, type "/" in the path window and press then **Browse**.
-Navigate to the destination directory created on step 1 and press ok.
+Navigate to the destination directory created on step 1 and press **ok**.
 4. In your DSS flow, pick the dataset you want to export back to SharePoint, and select the **Export to folder** recipe.
 In the Export Recipe window, click on **Use existing** and pick the folder you created in steps 2-3.
 You can change the file format to you liking.
 5. **Save** and **Run**, and your dataset will be exported to the SharePoint directory.